A classification of the irreducible mod-p representations of U(1,1)(Q_p^2/Q_p): Introduction

-The results of \cite{Ab13} provide a classification of smooth irreducible nonsupercuspidal representations of any connected quasi-split reductive group of relative rank 1.
+The results of \cite{Ab13} provide a classification of smooth irreducible nonsupercuspidal representations of any connected quasisplit reductive group of relative rank 1.
 We make the computations explicit in Section 4, and obtain an explicit description of all irreducible nonsupercuspidal representations of $G$ (Theorem \ref{nonscclass}).
 We then investigate the behavior of irreducible representations upon restriction to the derived subgroup $G_\s$.
-From the classification of irreducible nonsupercuspidal representations of $G$ and $G_\s$, we obtain a result on the restrictions of supercuspidal representations of $G$ (Proposition \ref{nonsciffnonsc}).

 Next, we specialize to the case where $F = \qp$ and $E = \qpp$.
-Under these assumptions, the smooth irreducible supercuspidal representations of $\textnormal{GL}_2(\qp)$ have been classified by Breuil in \cite{Br03}.
-They are all of the form
+Under these assumptions, the smooth irreducible supercuspidal representations of $\textnormal{GL}_2(\qp)$ and $\textnormal{SL}_2(\qp)$ have been classified by Breuil and Abdellatif, respectively (cf. \cite{Br03}, \cite{Ab12}).
+Using the algebra $\hh_{\fpb}(G_\s,I_\s(1))$ and a cohomological argument, we show in Section 5 that the supercuspidal representations of $\textnormal{SL}_2(\qp)\cong G_\s$ lift to smooth irreducible representations of $G$, which we denote